-On April 17, 2012, the US EPA released final ruling for the first federal air standards for oil and natural gas production

-- New Source Performance Standards (NSPS, 40 CFR Part 60, Subpart OOOO) for crude oil and natural gas production, transmission and distribution.
+- On November 21, 2013, the US EPA amended the final ruling for the first federal air standards for oil and natural gas production - New Source Performance Standards (NSPS, 40 CFR Part 60, Subpart OOOO) for crude oil and natural gas production, transmission and distribution.
 Ruling applies to new and modified affected facilities that commenced construction after August 23, 2011 "Quad O" - National Emission Standards and Hazardous Air Pollutants (NESHAP, 40 CFR Part 63 subpart HH & HHH) directly impacts the oil and gas production and natural gas transmission and storage facilities.
 Revised rule, applies to existing and new affected facilities - www.epa.gov/airquality/oilandgas

-The new ruling targets five source categories of oil and gas production:
+The ruling targets five source categories of oil and gas production: